Palestine Herald-Press

 The Palestine Herald-Press is a daily newspaper published in Palestine, Texas, distributed in Tuesday through Friday mornings and a Weekend edition delivered on Saturday mornings.
 It is owned by CNHI.

+History

 Founded in 1849 as the Palestine Advocate, the Palestine Daily Herald came about following the Hamilton family's 1903 merger of the Advocate with the Palestine Press and Palestine Daily Visitor.
 The name "Press" was added under the Patrick family's ownership in 1966.
-That family sold the paper in 1998 to Alabama-based CNHI, which owns it today.
+That family sold the paper in 1998 to Alabama-based CNHI.